GEO and SEO: Rival or Partner?

 What's Happening?

-A team overly focused on the "ensuring the brand name appears in AI responses" part of the GEO strategy structures its content to constantly repeat the brand name and general descriptions.
+A team excessively focused on the 'ensuring the brand name appears in AI responses' part of the GEO strategy, structures their content by continuously repeating the brand name and general descriptions.
 The cornerstone of classic SEO, keyword context, weakens.

 SEO Damage

-- Rankings decline as the density and context of target keywords decrease.
+- As the density and context of target keywords decrease, rankings decline.

-- Content begins to not align with the user's search intent.
+- Content starts to not align with the user's search intent.

-- Google weakens its association by understanding the page's main topic less clearly.
+- Google weakens the association by understanding the main topic of the page less clearly.

 Correct Approach